WHAT IS SOFTWARE ENGINEERING?

 Software development life cycle (SDLC) model

 An SDLC graphically represents the different phases through which software develops.
-It
+Itdescribes all the activities from the requirement analysis to maintenance in its life cycle.

 Waterfall model